Abd al-Husayn Sharaf al-Din al-Musawi

+He was known for his nonviolent efforts against the French mandate in Lebanon, for which the French encouraged an unsuccessful assassination attempt against him.

 Biography

 Family background

 Born 1872 in Kadhimiya in the Ottoman Iraq to a Lebanese family of prominent religious scholars.
 His father al-Sayyid Yusuf Sharaf al-Din was from the village of Shuhur in Jebel Amel, the Shia area of what is now Southern Lebanon, and studied in Najaf, whilst his mother was Zahra Sadr, the daughter of Ayatollah al-Sayyid Hadi al-Sadr and the sister of al-Sayyid Hasan al-Sadr, the well-known Shiite scholar (author of the book Ta'sis al-Shi'a li 'ulum al-Islam) and the cousin of Sayyid Musa Sadr's grandfather.
 His family's lineage goes back to Ibrahim ibn Musa al-Kazim, the son of Imam Musa al-Kadhim.

 Ottoman Iraq and Lebanon

 When he was one year old, his father moved the family to Najaf in order to pursue Islamic studies.
 When he was 8 years old, the family returned to Lebanon.
 He married at age 17, and at the age of 20 went back to Iraq in order to study at clerical seminaries in Samarra and Najaf, where he stayed for twelve years until he became a mujtahid (independent reasoning in legal issues) at the age of 32.
 "His religious studies were not confined to Shi'ism but also included Zaidism and Sunnism."He then returned to Lebanon and first based himself in his father's home village of Shuhur and then in Tyre/Sour where he became known locally known in short time.
 There he founded a religious community centre.
 Later, the highest ranking religious authority in Lebanon, Sayyid 'Ali al-Amin, authorized (Ijazah) him to issue fatawa (juridical rulings).

 In 1908 (1326 AH), Sayed Sharafeddin played a decisive role in the power struggle which was triggered by the 1908 Young Turk Revolution and its call for elections to an Ottoman parliament.
 In Jabal Amel the political wrestling took place between Rida al-Sulh of a Sunni dynasty from Sidon and Kamil Al-As'ad from the Shiite dynasty of Ali al-Saghir on the other side.
 The former had sidelined the Al-As'ad clan in the coastal region with support from leading Shiite families like the al-Khalil clan in Tyre, whereas the latter still dominated the hinterland.
 Sharafeddin tipped the balance in favour of the Al-Asa'ads."He achieved his prominent position in the community through his reputation as a widely respected 'alim [religious scholar] whose books were taught in prominent Shi'ite schools such as Najaf in Iraq and Qum in Iran."In addition to his engagement in social work in Sur and Jabal 'Amil, Sayyid Sharaf al-Din continued his efforts writing and publishing.
 In 1910 (1327 AH), he published Issues important for uniting the Ummah (al-Fusul al-Muhimah fi Ta'lif al-Ummah).